zachomedia/katacoda-courses/kubernetes-fundamentals-1/module-4/step5.md

       containers:
 ```

-Now we need to give the Pods the appropriate labels so the RS will match with it.
+Now we need to give the Pods the appropriate labels so the ReplicaSet will match with it.
 In addition, let's configure the containers.

 1. We need to apply the label `app=vue` to the Pod
 2. We need a single container, let's call it `vue`